opensearch-project/documentation-website/_api-reference/validate.md

 # Validate query

-The Validate Query API checks if a large query will run without running the query.
-The query can be sent either as a path parameter or in the request body.
+You can use the Validate Query API to validate a query without running it.
+The query can be sent as a path parameter or in the request body.

-## Paths and HTTP Methods
+## Path and HTTP methods

 The Validate Query API contains the following paths: